 Dharma Chakkras are found all over Thailand, but especially in Northern Thailand, where they can be found engraved on Sema Stones and painted on Gable Ends as in the above example from Wat Chetawan, Chiang Mai.

 But I have often seen ordinary cart-wheels placed both inside and outside the monastery grounds, presumably as a reminder of the Dharma Chakkra.
-The example on the left was seen outside the boundary wall of Wat Duang Di, Chiang Mai.
+The example below was seen outside the boundary wall of Wat Duang Di, Chiang Mai.

 A Mondop (Pali Mandapa) is an open-sided housing , with an ornate, spired roof, used to house sacred objects, such as relics, Sema stones, Buddha images, Buddha Footprints etc.